Ottermad/ottermad.github.io/_posts/2021-08-03-Link-Between-Maths-And-Software.md

 Now in maths, we can construct some much more complicated vectors such as functions or integrals and I can create certain types of vectors by introducing more operations such as the inner (dot) product.
 But the key is as long as I can prove it works for vectors that property is true for all vectors no matter how complicated they are.

-Hopefully, you've begun to notice that this is very similar to how we use interfaces in programming: we only care about being able to do certain operations on something and not less about how it works [3].
+Hopefully, you've begun to notice that this is very similar to how we use interfaces in programming: we only care about being able to do certain operations on something and not about how it works [3].

 To me, this similarity is the key link between mathematics software is the ability to think abstractly about what behaviours we care about at a particular time and is a skill common to both.

 Notes:

-1) Perhaps I should have talked about inheritance here but I didn't want to any more complexity
+1) Perhaps I should have talked about inheritance here but I didn't want to any add more complexity

 2) To the mathematicians out there: I'm aware that there are some more axioms these operations must obey but that is not the purpose of this article